Bad takes #2. Evolution by “mutation pressure”

 citing works of Darwin, Morgan, Dover, Nei, Cavalier-Smith, and Stoltzfus and Yampolsky.

 What does it mean to invoke evolutionary change due to a driving force of mutation pressure?
-This choice of terms suggests a process of population transformation by the mutational conversion of individuals, in contrast with the more typical evolutionary conception of population transformation by reproductive replacement.
+This language suggests a process of population transformation by the mutational conversion of individuals, in contrast to population transformation by reproductive replacement.

 That is, in a simplified world of discretely inherited types, we can imagine two general ways to transform a reproducing population from mainly type A to mainly type B. One mode is for an initially rare type B to take over the A population, over many generations, by the cumulative effects of differential reproduction, either biased (selection) or unbiased (drift).
 Individuals of type B over-produce, while A individuals die out, so that A individuals are replaced by unrelated B individuals.
 This is usually how we think about the transformation of populations: reproductive replacement.